Jerry Hicks Cancer Scam

 The way Jerry and Esther Hicks worked to retain and delude followers over the course of his illness is a story in itself.

 Jerry Hicks Cancer Story Evolves

-The message became muddled and a little bit startling.
-Unable or unwilling to deal with the facts, they buried him alive.
+The message grew muddled and a bit startling.
+Unable or unwilling to deal with the facts, they buried Jerry alive.
+Figuratively.